-Both cancer and its treatment can affect a woman’s fertility, but it is the delay of the maternity what, in the majority of the cases, causes the need to undergo an assisted reproduction treatment to have a child after cancer.
+Both cancer and its treatment can affect a woman’s fertility, but it is the delay of the maternity in the majority of the cases, which causes the need to undergo an assisted reproduction treatment to have a child after cancer.
 Although fertility preservation is more and more frequent before cancer treatment, according to Institut Marquès’s study, only 1 in 10 women who began assisted reproductive cycle had their eggs frozen before their cancer treatment.
 Thus, IVF, embryo donation and, in most cases, egg donation, are the most common treatments among the patients of Institut Marquès’s specialised unit.

 And then?
 Pregnancy after breast cancer treatment and other diseases

-The specialised unit in Reproductive Council of Institut Marquès has already treated women from all around the world.
+The specialised unit in Reproductive Council of Institut Marquès has already treated women from around the world.
 The initial consultation can be done in your home country.
 Did you know that you can visit Institut Marquès in Ireland?
 You can have your first consultation in Clane, Dublin or London.
 Then you can travel to Spain, or Italy to complete the Assisted Reproduction treatment at the clinic’s premises.

 The cancer-survivor patients who come to the clinic are usually around the age of 40.
-The majority of them have been through breast cancer, others overcome the hematologic type of cancer (leukemia, lymphoma or ovarian cancer).
-On average, women take about 8 years, from the onset of cancer diagnosis, before that start actively seeking professional advice on how to become mothers.
-The great news is that 7 out of 10 women have become mothers in less than two years since their first consultation.
-All women are closely monitored by their oncologists at the Institute and, on average, after two more years, they remain healthy.
+The majority of them have been through breast cancer, others overcome the hematologic type of cancer (leukaemia, lymphoma or ovarian cancer).
+On average, women take about 8 years, from the onset of cancer diagnosis, before they start to actively seek professional advice on how to become mothers.
+The great news is that 7 out of 10 women become mothers in less than two years after their first consultation.
+All women are closely monitored by their oncologists at the Institute and, on average, after two years, they remain healthy.
 There is definitely hope if you have had cancer treatment and you dream of becoming a mother.